 The above assessment of expected credit losses is made on an individual basis for almost all receivables.
-In the 2019 financial statements, more than 90 percent of all customer receivables had been individually assessed.
+In the 2020 financial statements, more than 90 percent of all customer receivables had been individually assessed.
 The main selection criterion for this assessment is the amount of the receivable, which means that the largest receivables in the Group's customer base have been individually assessed, amounting to a 90-percent coverage.

 When assessing a credit risk in that part of the customer portfolio that has not been subject to individual assessment, historical credit loss information is the most critical factor for assessment, based on an average loss ratio.
 The average loss ratio can be adjusted if necessary to meet a change in relation to credit risk, to achieve fair future loss provisioning.
-The Group's historical credit losses are limited, about 0.5 percent of the Group's total sales has been set aside for expected and actual credit losses since its foundation.
-The general provision for collectively assessed receivables is therefore negligible.
+The Group's historical credit losses are limited, about 0.5 percent of the Group's sales has been identified as credit losses in the past five years.
+The general provision for collectively assessed receivables amounts to approximately 2 percent of total customer receivables.